mattp97/Trotter-Qdrift-Simulation/README.md

 cost = exact_cost(simulator=comp_sim, time=0.5, nb=20, epsilon=0.001)
 ```

 If we wish to optimize simulation parameters, choosing the partition `exact_optimal_chop` will automatically find the optimal gate count in calculating the best partitions and N_B values.
-THis gate count can then be accessed through the method `comp_sim.gate_count`.
+This gate count can then be accessed through the method `comp_sim.gate_count`.

 ## Data Collection